KostyaEsmukov/afancontrol/docs/index.rst

 .. _configuration file: https://github.com/KostyaEsmukov/afancontrol/blob/master/pkg/afancontrol.conf

-Generally, the following steps are required (assuming that the package is already installed):
+Generally speaking, the following steps are required (assuming that the package is already installed):

-- `Prepare an Arduino board <index.html#pwm-fans-via-arduino>`_, if necessary
+- `Prepare an Arduino board <index.html#pwm-fans-via-arduino>`_, if extra PWM fan connectors are needed;
-- Prepare and connect the PWM fans and temperature sensors
+- Prepare and connect the PWM fans and temperature sensors;
-- `Set up lm-sensors <index.html#lm-sensors>`_, if necessary
+- `Set up lm-sensors <index.html#lm-sensors>`_, if you want to use sensors or fans connected to a motherboard on Linux;
-- Edit the configuration file
+- Edit the configuration file;
 - Start the daemon and enable autostart on system boot:

 ::